Your Voice, Our Fight: We Tell Your Story Because It Matters

 Offering Legal Advice After A T-Bone Accident

 T-bone accidents typically happen at intersections.
-The intersection in your accident case may have been a rural intersection, a city intersection or the conjunction of a major thoroughfare and a side street.
-The other motorist may not have seen a stop light or stop sign in time to stop.
-He or she may have been speeding, may have been drunk or may have skidded on a slick road surface during inclement weather.
+Intersections can include a rural intersection, a city intersection or the conjunction of a major thoroughfare and a side street.
+The other motorist may not have seen a stoplight or stop sign in time to stop.
+He or she may have been speeding.
+Perhaps the other driver was drunk, or maybe skidded on a slick road surface during inclement weather.

-Whatever the circumstances of the T-bone accident that injured you or killed your loved one, having a skilled lawyer on your side can be just as important as getting top-notch medical care.
+Whatever the circumstances of your T-bone accident, having a skilled motor vehicle accident lawyer on your side can be just as important as getting top-notch medical care.
 You may face surgery, hospitalization, rehabilitation and long-term disability.
 Having money to cope with your many expenses can make all the difference in your recovery.
 A claim can also address other complications, like a wrecked car resulting from a T-bone accident.

 When A Crash Involves More Than One Vehicle